Who is Hedgehog on the Masked Singer?

 Many viewers are satisfied that Hedgehog is musical theatre veteran Michael Ball.

 The singer, actor and presenter has starred in quite a few West Finish productions during the last thirty years, together with Les Misérables and Sweeney Todd, and hosted This Morning, Lorraine and The One Present.
-He’s at present taking part in Edna Turnblad in Hairspray on the London Coliseum.
+He’s presently taking part in Edna Turnblad in Hairspray on the London Coliseum.

-Some followers are satisfied that Ball is the person behind the masks on account of his stage expertise and imagine that Hedgehog’s clue – the truth that he “died at 8.30 every night” for a job – refers to a dying character Ball would have performed on the West Finish.
+Some followers are satisfied that Ball is the person behind the masks as a result of his stage expertise and imagine that Hedgehog’s clue – the truth that he “died at 8.30 every night” for a job – refers to a dying character Ball would have performed on the West Finish.

-To not point out that Ball has had apply sporting a masks – he starred in a 1987 manufacturing of Phantom of the Opera within the titular position.
+To not point out that Ball has had follow carrying a masks – he starred in a 1987 manufacturing of Phantom of the Opera within the titular function.

 I don’t know why, however Hedgehog made me assume Michael Ball. #MaskedSinger pic.twitter.com/crfqa2PS5a